 What is an Avionics Technician?

-Avionics focuses on aircraft electronics.
-An avionics technician is responsible for all the electronics aboard an aircraft as well as the wiring that connects to the electrical system.
+The field of avionics focuses on aircraft electronics — and an avionics technician is responsible for all the electronics aboard an aircraft as well as the wiring to the electrical system.
 They run cables, mount antennas, and connect instruments for navigation and engine monitoring.
 They also install radios, autopilots, and passenger entertainment systems.

 The job demands great attention to detail as these technicians work on flight-critical systems that impact passenger and crew safety.